Overview of an optimized l-system implementation allowing for rapid updates

 The symbolic update engine will generate next-states from input-states.
 A naive implementation of this engine iterates over every character in the input state, adding its replacement to the end of the output state string builder.
 Our implementation will take advantage of the fact that all of the replacements happen independently of each other, lending itself to parallelization.

-The turtle rendering system will actually render the l-system states.
-Its name comes from "Turtle graphics" in which a single "turtle" will walk through a space following a series of commands such as move forward 1 unit, turn right, or decrease scale.
-In order to render branches, the symbols '[' and ']' are used to tell the turtle to push its current position and orientation onto a stack, or return to a previous state.
-By arranging movement commands interspersed with commands placing a mesh in 3D space, a turtle can trace out a whole plant from one string of characters.
+The turtle rendering system will render the l-system states.
+Its name comes from "Turtle graphics" in which a single "turtle" will walk through space following a series of commands such as move forward 1 unit, turn right, or decrease scale.
+To render branches, the symbols '[' and ']' are used to tell the turtle to push its current position and orientation onto a stack, or return to a previous state.
+By arranging movement commands interspersed with commands and placing a mesh in 3D space, a turtle can trace out a whole plant from one string of characters.

 Parallelizing the basic L-System seems almost trivial.
 Every character in the input string can determine its own replacement independent of all the other characters' replacements.
 Even in all of the L-system variant extensions, replacing each character will only require inspecting adjacent characters in the input string.

 However, there is one complication we will run into.
-Some characters can be replaced with nothing, others can be replaced with more than one characters.
+Some characters can be replaced with nothing, others can be replaced with more than one character.
 Thus, we do not know how long the output string will be, and where each individual character's replacement will be copied into the output string.
-We can resolve this by seperating the process into three jobs, and returning once to the main thread to perform an allocation.
+We can resolve this by separating the process into three jobs and returning once to the main thread to perform an allocation.

 Second, we iterate over the matched IDs and add up the replacement rule's lengths, effectively determining how to pack all of the replacement data into the output NativeArray.
 This isn't parallelized, but it is a very quick iteration.
 Once we have packed the replacements into the output NativeArray, then back on the main thread we can allocate memory which will fit our replacements exactly.
 And we can run another parallel job to just copy the data over into the newly allocated output string.

-The whole process can be represented as psuedocode:
+The whole process can be represented as pseudocode:

 struct JaggedIndexing{